FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

-This Section discusses the most important datasets for SET.\textsuperscript{\ref{foot_SERSETSED}} The analogous for SED datasets can be found in Appendix \ref{app:sed_datasets}.
-The datasets listed here and in Appendix \ref{app:sed_datasets} are selected based on number of Google Scholar citations, as well as popularity and/or size for the most recent ones.
-Table \ref{tab:dataset_sota} summarizes some aspects of a few most relevant SET datasets.
+This Section discusses the most important datasets for sound event tagging (SET),\textsuperscript{\ref{foot_SERSETSED}} listed in Table \ref{tab:dataset_sota}.
+The datasets are selected based on number of Google Scholar citations, as well as popularity and/or size for the most recent ones.
 For comparison, the proposed FSD50K is listed at the bottom.
 The basic common aspect in SET datasets is that labels are provided at the clip-level (without timestamps), usually regarded as \textit{weak} labels.
-This contrasts with SED datasets, where sound events are labeled using also start and end times (usually regarded as \textit{strong} labels).
+This contrasts with sound event detection (SED) datasets, where sound events are labeled using also start and end times (usually regarded as \textit{strong} labels).
+We denote \textit{multi-class} datasets (\textit{m-c}) as datasets where each example is labeled with only one class label, which are sometimes denoted as \textit{single-label datasets}.
+In a \textit{multi-label} dataset (\textit{m-l}), in contrast, each example can be labeled with \textit{one or more} class labels.